toddledev/documentation/docs/03-core-concepts/index.md

 - CSR enables rich interactivity after the initial page load
 - The Nordcraft Web Development Engine intelligently handles the transition between these modes

 This hybrid rendering approach provides the best of both worlds for performance and user experience.

-When [working with APIs](/connecting-data/working-with-apis), you can [configure which requests are processed during server-side rendering](/connecting-data/advanced-api-features#server-side-rendering-ssr) or whether they are processed on the client after the initial page has loaded.
+When [working with APIs](/connecting-data/working-with-apis), you can [configure which requests are processed during SSR](/connecting-data/advanced-api-features#server-side-rendering-ssr) or whether they are processed on the client after the initial page has loaded.

 ## API integration